nwasswa/nwasswa.github.io/_pages/about.md

 > **How can African institutions prepare for and responsibly govern rapidly advancing technologies while ensuring that their benefits translate into better public outcomes?**

-This question has increasingly shaped his interest in **transformative AI**, particularly its implications for African societies, public institutions, health, development, and governance.
+This question has increasingly shaped his interest in transformative AI, particularly its implications for African societies, public institutions, health, development, and governance.

 He is interested not only in what emerging technologies can do, but also in: